Please ensure Javascript is enabled for purposes of website accessibility

 For active investing, you can purchase and hold property to use as a rental space.
 The downside to this is maintaining the property and dealing with tenants.
 It’s also important to make sure that you own in a location that will be easy to rent.
 Purchasing a house in a rural area far away from everything can be a challenge to rent out.

-If you have no interest in actively working with the property or tenants, you can also consider the value of Real Estate Investment Trusts (REITs).
-Shares of REITs can be purchased just like stocks and provide the same dependability of returns.
-It will be essential to understand what kind of REIT you are investing in to know what sort of real estate your money is going into.
+If you have no interest in actively working with the property or tenants, you can also consider Real Estate Investment Trusts (REITs).
+Shares of REITs can be purchased just like stocks and offer regular distributions.
+It’s important to pay close attention to the type of REIT you’re investing in, as the underlying investments can vary from cell towers to commercial real estate to data centers, and everything in between.

 Investors frequently look side-eyed at annuities as a product of advisors and insurance companies hoping to earn large incomes from retiring clients looking for regular payouts.
 There are certainly some annuities that earn insurance companies more than investors, but that can also come down to a lack of understanding of the vehicle itself.

 There are many different kinds of annuities, including variable, fixed, and indexed annuities, and each has its own way of operating.
-Annuities are an insurance vehicle.
-Part of what makes them dependable as financial vehicles is their tie to a strong company that knows how to handle money and backs its promises.
 If you’re new to Annuities, FINRA has compiled a six-part education series that can help you learn the basics before you start investing.

-Even with the best retirement income streams, you can hardly ever take a complete set-it-and-forget-it mentality.
-You at least need to pay attention to the strength of the investment over time (whether that means the desirability of a rental location or the power of a company to pay dividends) and make adjustments as needed.
+Even with the best retirement income streams, you should try and avoid a set-it-and-forget-it mentality.
+You need to pay attention to the strength of the investment over time (whether that means the desirability of a rental location or the power of a company to pay dividends) and make adjustments as needed.

 With any luck, you won’t need to make any adjustments over the life of your investment, but it is always better to stay aware and never have to make a move than to ignore it and miss out on your chance to protect your money.